scinote-eln/scinote-api-docs/source/includes/_projects.md

 --------- | -----------
-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve INCLUDES | if set to `comments`, project comments are also included

 ## Create Project